annefou/ahm18.neic.nordforsk.org/_crossteams/07-speed-blogging7.md

 ---
-sb-organizers: TDB
+sb_organizers: TDB
-sb-title: What does the future hold for data mining?
+sb_title: What does the future hold for data mining?
-details: /crossteams/spdetails7/
+sb_details: /crossteams/sb_details7/
 ---

 TDB